-A. Dataset
+3.1 Dataset

-For this study, we used publicly available comment data from a popular online discussion forum, Reddit2.
+For this study, we used publicly available comment data from a popular online discussion forum, Reddit $[43]^{\dagger}$ .
 Reddit users can create subreddits, each of which can be considered as a community.
 In each subreddit, each user can make a post, comment on a post, or comment on another comment using a bulletin board system.
 From the comment data, we can extract commenting relationships between members, which can be used to construct social networks for each Reddit community.
 Thus, Reddit data can be used to investigate the relation between the social network structure of a community and its growth and survival.

 From the available data, we determined target communities for analysis.
 Since the dynamics of community evolution is expected to be different between communities created in the early days when Reddit was just launched and those created in the mature stage of Reddit, we decided to analyze communities created during a restricted time frame to eliminate the effect of the community creation period.
 To analyze the growth and survival of communities, we require an observation period of a certain length.
-Considering this requirement, the time frame was determined to be the 6-month period from January 2013 to June 2013.
+Considering this requirement, the time frame was determined to be the 6month period from January 2013 to June 2013.
 Note that the creation date of a community is when the first comment is made by someone.
 From the comment dataset, we obtained all comments posted in all communities between January 2009 and November 2017.
 We then extracted communities created during the 6-month period from January 2013 to June 2013.
-We excluded communities where comments are observed in only one month or the number of comments is less than 100, which gave 4,823 communities.
+We excluded communities where comments are observed in only one month or the number of comments is less than 100.
+This process gave 4,823 communities, all of which were the target communities used in the following analyses.

-B. Overview of Analyses
+3.2 Overview of Analyses

 We take monthly snapshots of each community and use them to analyze the relationship between social network features and measures for quantifying the growth and survivability of communities.
-Following Kairam et al. [9], we investigated the 2nd-month and 6th-month snapshots.
+Following Kairam et al. [10], we investigated the 2nd-month and 6th-month snapshots.
+Here, the m-th month snapshot of a community means the m-th month snapshot after the community is created.